saghirajs/saghirajs/README.md

-- 👋 Hi, I’m @saghirajs
+- 👋 Hi, I’m @saghirajs I’m currently using G I T L A B
 - 👀 I’m interested in AI and web technologies
-- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me: Email = saghir.ajs@gmail.com; Phone = +22249100824;